Oscillatory shear flows of dense suspensions at imposed pressure: Rheology and micro-structure: Results and Discussions

 Frictional particles at contact can either undergo sliding or rolling motions.
-For $\mu_p=0.4$, the frictional sliding dominates the energy dissipation close to shear jamming\cite{trulsson2017effect}.
-In addition the frictional sliding contribute to a higher shear jamming packing fraction than for suspensions composed of frictional particles without sliding\cite{van2009jamming,singh2020shear}.
-This could offer an explanation of why we see an increased packing fraction in the frictional case but not the frictionless (where all contacts can be regarded as sliding), as oscillations could alter the fraction of sliding particles.
-Fig.~\ref{fgr:zs}(a) shows the number of sliding contacts per particle $Z_s$ as functions of $J'$ at various $\gamma_0$.
+For $\mu_p=0.4$, the frictional sliding dominates the energy dissipation close to shear jamming[\onlinecite{trulsson2017effect}].
+In addition, the frictional sliding contributes to a higher shear jamming packing fraction than for suspensions composed of frictional particles without sliding[\onlinecite{van2009jamming,singh2020shear}].
+This could explain why we see an increased packing fraction in the frictional case but not the frictionless (where all contacts can be regarded as sliding), as oscillations could alter the fraction of sliding particles.
+Fig.~\ref{fgr:zs}(a) shows the number of sliding contacts per particle $Z_s$ as a function of $J'$ at various $\gamma_0$.
 At $\gamma_0 \geq 0.33$, the curves are again overlapping with the steady-shear one.
-As $\gamma_0$ is lowered, one can clearly see a decrease in $Z_s$ as well as in the fraction of sliding contacts $\chi_s=Z_s/Z$, see Fig.~\ref{fgr:zs}(b).
-A lower fraction of sliding contacts would indicate a smaller packing fractions in general, in contradiction to what is actually found (see Fig.~\ref{fgr:phi}).
-Hence, the increased packing fractions is not driven by a decrease in the number of sliding contacts per particle or fraction of them but rather by a reduction in the overall number of contacts.
+As $\gamma_0$ is lowered, one can see a decrease in $Z_s$ and the fraction of sliding contacts $\chi_s=Z_s/Z$; see Fig.~\ref{fgr:zs}(b).
+A lower fraction of sliding contacts would indicate a smaller packing fraction in general, in contradiction to what is found (see Fig.~\ref{fgr:phi}).
+Hence, the increased packing fractions are not explained by a decrease in the number of sliding contacts per particle or fraction of them but rather by reducing the overall number of contacts.